Biotechnologist

 Northeastern University

-The bachelor’s of science at Northeastern University’s college of professional studies will train students to help improve lives through science.
-Students will gain a strong foundation in biology and chemistry as well as genomics, proteomics, and biomaterials.
+The bachelor’s of science at Northeastern University’s College of Professional Studies will train students to help improve lives through science.
+Students will gain a strong foundation in biology and chemistry and genomics, proteomics, and biomaterials.
 While this is a traditional four-year bachelor’s program, there is an option to complete a PlusOne program where students can earn their master’s of science with only one additional year of study.

-A key component of this program is an experience-based learning model that allows students to acquire relevant real-world skills that they can put into practice in a future workplace.
+A key component of this program is an experience-based learning model that allows students to acquire relevant real-world skills they can practice in a future workplace.
 With both part-time and full-time options, this program is highly flexible.
-In total, students must earn 120 credits to graduate from this program.
+To graduate, students must earn 120 credits in total.
 Required classes include organic chemistry, biotechnology and pharmaceutical processing, quality control, biochemistry, and calculus.

 • Location: Boston, MA